 1 box Wheat Thins OR bread cut into 2-inch rounds, toasted

 - Mix mayo and bacon together.
 (Feel free to use Bacon Bits if you want to do a no-cook version.
 Grommet-style still tastes good.)
 Add Cavender’s and basil if you so desire.

-- Wheat Thins with a teaspoon of the bacon mixture and one half of a grape tomato.
+- Top Wheat Thins or bread rounds with a teaspoon of the bacon mixture and one half of a grape tomato.
 Viola.
 Bites are served.

 I make these rolls pretty much every time I make Vietnamese, which is a lot.
 A well-known fact about me is that love Asian food, pretty much all Asian with Chinese takeout style as the exception.
 When it is nice out, I like to head to Chinatown to discover new and exciting produce/dried seafood stuff/weird sauces pretty much Zimmern type things.
 I love cooking with fish sauce and recently have been researching on all the different kinds out there.
 If you are using it in a recipe, it really changes the flavors so it is important to stick to one kind that you like.
 I prefer Vietnamese fish sauce over Thai.
 Since there are tons of brands just look for ones that have “nhi” or “thuong hang” in the title.
 Also, make sure it is a light amber color instead of dark.